MRtrix3/mrtrix3/docs/reference/commands/mrinfo.rst

 Description
 -----------

-display header information, or extract specific information from the header.

 By default, all information contained in each image header will be printed to the console in a reader-friendly format.